 I’m writing this post because 6-year olds shouldn’t ever feel like they’re too fat to be loved or accepted.

-I’m writing this post because 9-year olds shouldn’t know what calories are, and 10-year olds shouldn’t be obsessed with losing weight.
+Nine year olds shouldn’t know what calories are, and 10-year olds shouldn’t be obsessed with losing weight.

-I’m writing this post because women should wear whatever the hell they want regardless of whether or not you approve.
+Women should wear whatever the hell they want regardless of whether or not you approve.

 I’m writing this post because our size and shape shouldn’t stop us from wearing that bomb-ass red dress you’ve been dying to wear for months.